What to Do When You Relapse in Eating Disorder Recovery

 How do you navigate relapses in eating disorder recovery?

-Get honest with your treatment team.
+Get honest with your eating disorder treatment team.

 It can be hard to be completely forthcoming with your treatment team, especially if you’re feeling some shame about returning to old behaviors.
 Here at Reclaim, we want you to know that there is nothing wrong with you returning to old ways of coping.
 You are not wrong, bad, or a failure.